-Good encryption is table stakes in the object storage world.
-MinIO delivers more with the highest level of encryption alongside extensive optimizations that all but eliminate the overhead typically associated with encryption operations.
+In the world of object storage, strong encryption is required just to get a seat at the table.
+MinIO delivers more with the highest level of encryption alongside extensive optimizations that all but eliminate the overhead typically associated with storage encryption operations.

 MinIO encrypts data when stored on disk and when transmitted over the network.
 MinIO’s state-of-the-art encryption schemes support granular object-level encryption using modern, industry-standard encryption algorithms, such as AES-256-GCM, ChaCha20-Poly1305, and AES-CBC.
 MinIO is fully compatible with S3 encryption semantics, and also extends S3 by including support for non-AWS key management services such as Hashicorp Vault, Gemalto KeySecure, and Google Secrets Manager.